dieghernan/dieghernan.github.io/collections/_posts/2026-02-12-geobounds.md

 ## Bottom line

 I built **geobounds** to provide direct access to geoBoundaries products.
-I hope this package would help you in your GIS joruney.
+I hope this package will help you in your GIS journey.

 Happy mapping!